Will Smith Player Props: Dodgers vs. Athletics

 Will Smith At The Plate

-- He ranks 36th in batting average, eighth in on base percentage, and 45th in slugging among qualified hitters in MLB.
+- He ranks 34th in batting average, eighth in on base percentage, and 42nd in slugging among qualified batters in baseball.

-- Smith has reached base via a hit in 51 games this year (of 80 played), and had multiple hits in 23 of those games.
+- Smith has an RBI in 35 of 81 games this year, with multiple RBI in 14 of them.
+He has also driven home three or more of his team's runs in three contests.

-- Smith has picked up an RBI in 42.5% of his games this year, with more than one RBI in 17.5% of his games.
-He has also driven in three or more runs in three contests.
+- In 45 of 81 games this year, he has scored, and eight of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.